Uqqurmiut Centre for Arts & Crafts

 The centre's architecture echos the circular shapes of igloos and skin tents from traditional Inuit settlements.

 In 2002 a major exhibition entitled, Nuvisavik: the place where we weave was shown at the Canadian Museum of Civilization (now known as the Canadian Museum of History) in Ottawa, Canada.
-The exhibition catalogue was edited by Maria Von Finckenstein, the curator for Inuit art at the museum.
+The exhibition catalogue was edited by Maria Von Finckenstein, the curator of Inuit art at the museum.

 Uqqurmiut Inuit Artists Association

 The fully Inuit-owned and run organization, The Uqqurmiut Inuit Artists Association, which was incorporated in 1988, is the major shareholder in The Uqqurmiut Centre for Arts & Craft.
 In 1999, Nunavut Development Corporation owned 51-per-cent interest in the Uqqurmiut Centre.
 The development corporation, which invests in Nunavut's economy by creating jobs and opportunities for Nunavut residents in small hamlets, is a territorial corporation of the Government of Nunavut corporation, enabled by the Nunavut Development Corporation Act.

 Uqqurmiut means "the people of the leeside" in Inuktitut.
-Pangnirtung is at the edge of Pangnirtung Fjord, a fjord near Cumberland Sound in the lee side of a mountain.
+Pangnirtung is at the edge of Pangnirtung Fjord, a fjord near Cumberland Sound on the lee side of a mountain.